Hyperion-21/airships-cts-modding-docs/Modules/Weapons/Tether.md

     "anchorX": value,
     "anchorY": value
 ```
-The location on the module to attach the tether to.
+The graphical location on the module to attach the tether to.

 Unit: Tiles
 ***